Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

-Determine if some effects sprites (gun puffs, blood splats etc.) will be rendered in game.
+Determine if some effects sprites (gun puffs, blood splats etc.) will be rendered in the game.

 Default value: true